microsoft/service-fabric-observer/XmlDiffPatchSF/README.md

 # XmlDiffPatchSF

-***There are undoubtedly bugs in this tool.
-Please use at your own risk and always double check the patched file.***
+**There are undoubtedly some bugs in this tool.
+Please help make this tool more reliable, especially as it relates to merging very old FO configuration files (< 3.1.16) with recent versions.
+For the general case (no plugin configurations) it works really well.
+The issues are around merging in old nodes in the plugin scenario.
+This is actively being addressed and the tool will get better over time.**

 Simple command line utility that will diff/patch one version of a Service Fabric configuration file (ApplicationManifest.xml or Settings.xml) into another, later version, preserving setting values of the earlier version.